requests-cache/aiohttp-client-cache/docs/user_guide.rst

 Request Headers
 ~~~~~~~~~~~~~~~
-By default, request headers are not taken into account when caching responses.
-In some cases,
-different headers may result in different response data, so you may want to cache them separately.
+In some cases, different headers may result in different response data, so you may want to cache
+them separately.
 To enable this, use ``include_headers``:

     >>> cache = SQLiteBackend(include_headers=True)
     >>> async with CachedSession(cache=cache) as session: